MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 <!-- Device-{ProfileName}-DomainNameInformationList-{dniRowId}-DnsServers-Description-Begin -->
 <!-- Description-Source-DDF -->
-Comma Seperated list of IP addresses for the DNS Servers to use for the domain name.
+Comma Separated list of IP addresses for the DNS Servers to use for the domain name.
 <!-- Device-{ProfileName}-DomainNameInformationList-{dniRowId}-DnsServers-Description-End -->

 <!-- Device-{ProfileName}-DomainNameInformationList-{dniRowId}-DnsServers-Editable-Begin -->